 Salt: Salt in a potato salad is not optional.
 In fact, it may be the single most important ingredient.
 Proper salting ensures that all the flavours of your salad really shine.
 Taste and season as needed!
 Don’t forget to salt your potato boiling water, too!

-You don’t want to add the mayonnaise dressing to hot potatoes, as the mayonnaise may split and become oily.
-Wait until the potatoes have cooled for at least 30 minutes before dressing.
-That said, the sprinkling of vinegar on the hot potatoes not only infuses them with a bit of flavour, but it prevents the potatoes from browning.
+- You don’t want to add the mayonnaise dressing to hot potatoes, as the mayonnaise may split and become oily.
+Wait until the potatoes have cooled for at least 30 minutes before adding the dressing.
+That said, the sprinkling of vinegar on the hot potatoes not only infuses them with a bit of flavour, but it also prevents the potatoes from browning.

 - Freshly ground pepper